-Not in progress - call your DNR District Law Enforcement Office during normal operating hours or report online at www.wvdnr.gov/lenforce/poachers.shtm.
-You also may report by text at 844-I-TIP-DNR (484-7367) or Facebook.com/DNRpolice.
+Not in progress - call your DNR District Law Enforcement Office during normal operating hours or report online at WVdnr.gov/lenforce/poachers.shtm.
+You also may report on Facebook.com/DNRpolice.

 - Observe and write down all of the information concerning the violation. - 2.
 Don't confront the violator. - Contact a local Natural Resources Police Officer or county communication center as soon as possible.